diequies/100daysofdata/README.md

 ---

+### **Day 69 of #100DaysOfData Challenge**

+Not a productive day at all.
+I wanted to progress and almost complete my demo proposal, but I found a small error that took the day to solve.
+And of course, I spent some time with Maria's code.

+1. **Project**: [Building A Recommendation System For Cognitive Exercises and Training Programs](https://omdena.com/projects/cognitive-exercises/).
+While generating the data for the demo, I found that the users were not being generated properly.
+I shuffled the data to avoid it to be completely sorted, but I did it after extract some of the features.
+Therefore I have been working with users in different places with different IDs.
+Now I sorted it out and the flow is correct.

+---

 ### **Day 68 of #100DaysOfData Challenge**

 Today I have mainly continued with the script to generate different databases for demo **Omdena** project.
 Also, I kept progressing Maria's code, now I am closer to complete it.